 The adjustable Lab-14 UCA bolt brace fits between the front UCA bolt/stud and the frame horn on roughly the same angle as the main tube of the G-brace.
 This support transfers loads from the G-brace to the front frame horns reducing the load on the spline section of the UCA bolt by providing additional support on the other side of the G-brace to help prevent tipping or wiggling of the UCA bolt/stud.
 These adjustable UCA cross shaft mounting stud supports are recommended for any style of G braces that use the forward UCA mounting bolt/stud as the lower attachment point of the G brace.

 The Lab-14 braces require drilling a hole in the sub frame on each frame horn for the lower mounting point.
 If using a stock steering box with the extra unused 4th mounting tab on the box that mount needs to be ground off of the box to provide clearance where the brace bolts to the frame The braces also require light modification of a factory opening on the outside of each frame horn to provide a slightly larger opening so you can install the lower bolt for the adjustable brace.
-Installation instructions included.
+Installation instructions here on the website.

 These can be used with the original UCA cross shaft mounting studs, 1/2" UCA cross shaft bolts that come with some coil over conversion kits, or our modified ARP oversized base studs.
 These braces do not come with the UCA cross shaft mounting hardware because of those options.
 Lab-14 adjustable UCA cross shaft mounting stud/bolt supports are painted with black epoxy primer and are sold in pairs with the hardware for the lower mounting point on frame horn included.